 Each unit also directs students to find another example of the genre of writing, either at home or at the library.

-In addition, students are to look up definitions of unfamiliar words from the literary models--a vocabulary building exercise, but one that will enable them to understand what they are reading or hearing.
+In addition, students are to look up definitions of unfamiliar words from the literary models—a vocabulary-building exercise, but one that will enable them to understand what they are reading or hearing.
 As you might surmise, a dictionary and thesaurus are essential tools for all students taking these courses.

 A number of other "tools" are included at the back of each volume.
 Students use a copy of the reproducible "Proofreading Checklist" found in each volume to proofread their own work.
 A "Grading Criteria" guide helps parents evaluate student work.
-Tips for teaching to the different learning modalities (audiory, visual, kinesthetic) can be used as needed.
+Tips for teaching to the different learning modalities (auditory, visual, kinesthetic) can be used as needed.
 The "How to Write Guide" provides concise summaries of the key points of each lesson.

 The courses were developed through the author's presentation of the lessons in group classes, so group use is clearly one way to use Write with the Best.
 In that case, lessons are taught from the binder.
 Interestingly, unit objectives that outline each assignment or step in the lesson are written directly to students.
-For example, "Finish your paragraph and add your concluding sentence" (V.1 , p.
+For example, "Finish your paragraph and add your concluding sentence" (V.1, p.
 23).
 The layout and style of presentation make it possible for older students to work independently through the units, although they still need someone to give the dictation and evaluate work.
 Permission is given to copy only pages with the literary models and the "Proofreading Checklist," so if more than one student is working independently through the lessons, they each need their own book.